- 2 Corinthians 6

 So how then do we entertain absolute Christian Science and thoughts of the apocalypse at the same time?

-The real meaning of “absolute” Christian Science is that no one is actually going to die.
+The real meaning of “absolute” Christian Science is that no one is actually going to die on the “day of the Lord.”
+In some indescribable way this implosion of the collective consciousness clears the ground and makes it possible for a new group of children to begin school.
 Everyone goes on.
-It is like watching a film.
+It is like watching a horror film.
 The individual may not be able to control what is projected onto the screen, but sooner or later someone will turn on the lights and reveal a greater reality.
 This is my version of absolute Christian Science.
+It is not the perfectibility of this world.
+It is a deep conviction that life goes on.

 Do Not Fear Death